WeeHong/my-bash-script/README.md

 # My-Bash-Script

-# Script
+This is the script what I use for Linux environment

-1. ZSH Installation
+## Scripts
-  - Zsh
+- Zsh Installation
   - Oh My Zsh
   - Powerlevel10k
   - Zsh Syntax Highlighting